RainerKuemmerle/g2o/doc/file-format.md

 - Int, the unique ID of the parameter
 - [Float], the value of the parameter

+## Data
+- String, the tag of the data
+- [String], the data in serialized form

 ## Vertex / Dynamic Vertex
 - String, the tag of the vertex
 - Int, the unique ID of the vertex
+- bool, true iff the vertex is fixed
 - [Float], the estimate of the vertex
+- [Data], the data associated to the vertex

 ## Edge / Dynamic Edge
 - String, the tag of the vertex
 - [Int], the unique IDs of the edge's vertices
 - [Float], the measurement of the edge
 - [Float], the information matrix of the edge

-## Data
-- String, the tag of the data
-- [String], the data in serialized form
+- [Data], the data associated to the edge

 A Data element belongs to a vertex or an edge in a parent/child relation.

 # A graph

 A graph comprises above information.
 And we will save it in a specific order.
-In addition, we will store which vertices are set to be fixed.

-- "Fixed"
-  - [Int]
 - "Parameters"
   - [Parameter]
 - "Vertices"